-- 5.6.8.1.
-The contest director defines the start direction.
-The start should be executed as far as possible against the wind inside of the marked launch corridor (5.6.2.2).
-An attempt is annulled and recorded as zero if the model aircraft is launched outside the launch corridor. - 5.6.8.2.
-The launch of the model aircraft will be by hand held towline only. - 5.6.8.3. a) Tow persons are allowed no mechanical aids, other than pulleys, to facilitate towing but may use a hand reel (hand winch) to recover the towline after launching is complete. - b) Immediately after release of the model aircraft from the launching cable, without delay the towline helpers must either recover the towline on a hand reel (hand winch) or, when a pulley is used, they must continue to pull the towline until it is completely removed from the towing area in order to avoid crosscutting with other lines which are still in a state of towing or will be used for towing.
+- r) The towline (which must be of non-metallic material except for linkages) must be equipped with a pennant having a minimum area of 5 dm2.
+A parachute (5 dm2 minimum area) may be substituted for the pennant provided it is not attached to the model aircraft and remains inactive until the release of the cable.
+During complete rewinding of the line on to the winch, the parachute, if used, must be removed and inactivated. - s) In the case of Continental and World Championships, a maximum of six (6) winches and six (6) batteries may be used at any time on the winches line(s) by any working team.
+Interchanging among winches and batteries while keeping compliance with the minimum resistance rule is totally under the responsibility of the competitor. - 5.6.8.3. a) Tow persons are allowed no mechanical aids, other than pulleys, to facilitate towing but may use a hand reel (hand winch) to recover the towline after launching is complete. - b) Immediately after release of the model aircraft from the launching cable, without delay the towline helpers must either recover the towline on a hand reel (hand winch) or, when a pulley is used, they must continue to pull the towline until it is completely removed from the towing area in order to avoid crosscutting with other lines which are still in a state of towing or will be used for towing.

 This is not applicable if a line break occurs.
 In this case only the residual line attached to the ground or used by the towing helpers has to be removed from the launching area.
 A designated judge (launch line-manager) has to overview and control and, if necessary, - call on towline helpers to remove their lines from the launching area after the model aircraft is released.
-If his demand is refused, then the pilot, whose towline helpers refused, shall be penalised by 100 points.
+The pilot, whose towline helpers do not remove the tow line within 30 seconds after release of the pilot's model, shall be penalised by 100 points.